ZenitK/zenitk.github.io/_posts/2023/2023-09-10-git-partial-stage.md

 - `s` - split the current hunk into smaller hunks
 - `e` - manually edit the current hunk
 - `?` - print the help

+The GIT documentation can be found here https://git-scm.com/docs/git-add#Documentation/git-add.txt--p